 Add all the ingredients to the medium jar of a grinder or food processor and grind to make a smooth powder.

-Store the powder in an airtight container at room temperature for up to a week.
-You can also freeze it for upto a year.
+Store the powder in an airtight container at room temperature for up to a week or refrigerate for up to 2 months.
+You can also freeze it for up to a year.
+A rancid or musty smell or oil seeping from the powder means the nuts have oxidized.
+Discard and make a fresh batch.

 Video